 Saturn, with its unique ring system, is one of the most interesting objects for the amateur astronomer with a small telescope.
 Saturn, at an average distance of 886 million miles from the Sun, takes nearly 30 years to complete one revolution.
 Second only to Jupiter in size, it is 72,000 miles in diameter and weighs about 95 times as much as Earth.
 Like Jupiter it spins on its axis very swiftly, its day being about 101⁄4 hours long.
 Of Saturn's nine satellites or moons, only one, Titan, is readily seen in a small telescope.
-Saturn's exquisite ring system may, astronomers believe, be the remnants of one or more moons which have disintegrated and the matter spread out in a cir-Saturn now is too near the Sun cular band. for observation, but by the end of September it will be found in the constellation Leo. low in the east before sunrise, and will gradually improve, rising about midnight by November and moving into the evening sky next Spring.
+Saturn's exquisite ring system may, astronomers believe, be the remnants of one or more moons which have disintegrated and the matter spread out in a circular band.
+Rising about midnight in May 1956, Saturn will be prominent in the southern evening sky until mid-summer, then will set earlier nightly until by October it becomes too near the Sun for easy observation.
+After January 1957 it will be visible in the morning sky, rising earlier each night until by June it will be up at sunset and be visible all night.